tsautier/dovi_convert/README.md

 -   **The Technical Reality:** While Apple officially added **native Profile 8.1 support in tvOS 17**, the Plex app's implementation (which relies on Apple's **AVPlayer** framework for Dolby Vision) is notoriously inconsistent.
 -   **the "Fake DV" Issue:** In most cases, Plex will successfully trigger the "Dolby Vision" logo on your TV, but it fails to actually process and apply the dynamic RPU metadata.
 This means your TV is effectively playing the HDR10 base layer with a Dolby Vision flag - essentially "HDR10 in a Dolby Vision container."
 -   **Plex vs. Infuse:** Unlike Plex, the **Infuse** app uses a custom player engine.
-Infuse is able to correctly leverage the tvOS 17+ native APIs (and its own internal processing) to ensure that the dynamic RPU metadata is actually applied to the video, resulting in a "True" Dolby Vision experience.
+Infuse is able to correctly leverage the tvOS 17+ native APIs (and its own internal processing) to ensure that the dynamic RPU metadata is actually applied to the video, resulting in a "true" Dolby Vision experience.
 -   **Current Status:** Users have reported this behavior for years on the Plex forums.
 While Plex has occasionally updated their player, they have not yet achieved the same level of Profile 8.1 accuracy as Infuse.
 -   **Recommendation:** If your primary playback device is an Apple TV 4K, **Infuse** is currently the only reliable way to ensure Dolby Vision files are played with active, true dynamic metadata.
 Infuse integrates with your Plex server.
 Be aware that it is a paid app.
 The free version does not support Dolby Vision.